At a glance: the top 9 lodges in Namibia

 Fish River Lodge—luxury!

-Divava Okavango Resort & Spa Hotel
+Divava Okavango Resort & Spa is one of the most beautiful hotels in Namibia

-You can go on a boat safari or visit Popa Falls, or the Mahango Game Reserve which is just a 10-minute drive away, to spot elephants, leopards, and hippos (and baobabs!).
+You can go on a boat safari or visit Popa Falls, or the Mahango Game Reserve, which is just a 10-minute drive away, to spot elephants, leopards, and hippos (and baobabs!).

 Divava Okavango Resort also has a pool and a spa with massage treatments.